HSBC Building, the Bund: Bronze lions

 The bank commissioned two bronze lions from the United Kingdom at the time of construction, to be placed outside the front doors flanking the entrance staircase.
 They were cast by J W Singer & Sons in the English town of Frome, to a design by Henry Poole RA.
 One of the lions is depicted roaring, to symbolise protection, the other is calm, and symbolises security.
 Affectionately nicknamed Stephen and Stitt (after A G Stephen, once Manager Shanghai and the driving force behind the construction of the building, and by then the Bank's Chief Manager; and G H Stitt, Stephen's successor as Manager Shanghai, and the incumbent when the building was opened on 23 June 1923).
 An in-joke: Stephen's was said to be the louder character, Stitt the quieter man.

 These lions were the inspiration for a second and much larger pair to a completely new design by Shanghai-based British sculptor W W Wagstaff that were commissioned for the bank's new Headquarters in Hong Kong, opened in 1935.
 This second pair of lions was cast in Shanghai.

 During the wartime occupation of Shanghai, the lions were removed by the Japanese to be melted down for their valuable bronze, but they escaped this fate and were restored after the end of the war.
 They were removed once again in 1966, during the Cultural Revolution.
 The Shanghai Artefact Administration Board stored the lions in the warehouse of the Shanghai Comedy Troupe.
 In 1980, they were handed over to the Shanghai Museum where they are on display today.
-In 1997, when the Pudong Development Bank moved into the building, replicas were made and placed in front of the building.
+In 1997, when the SPD Bank moved into the building, replicas were made and placed in front of the building.

 Dome mosaics

 Near the ceiling of the octagonal entrance hall of the bank building were originally eight mosaic murals.
 The dome was decorated with frescos depicting the twelve signs of the zodiac, eight geometric shapes and eight lions, as well Apollo, Luna and Fortuna.
 An enterprising architect had the mosaics covered over in stucco and paint to save them in 1956.
 When the Soviet Navy decided to visit Shanghai in next year, the building was selected as a guest house, but the mosaics became the controversy, some people criticized these mosaics were "too commercialized" and "too Westernized" and thus suggested to destruct them.
 The president of the Shanghai Civil Architecture Institute, Chen Zhi (陈植), reviewed the mosaics and opposed to destruct, instead he proposed to cover them up, and his proposal was approved by government.
 In 1997, the mosaics were rediscovered, renovations uncovered them.
-The Pudong Development Bank then funded the restoration, but changed the HSBC emblems in the paintings to the Pudong Development Bank emblem.
+The SPD Bank then funded the restoration, but changed the HSBC emblems in the paintings to the SPD Bank emblem and Magnolia denudata.

 The eight murals depicted eight cities in which HSBC had branches.
 Each fresco featured a principal mythological figure, supported by personifications of local rivers and the city, with city scenery in the background.